beyond-decentralized/AIRport/ORMs/aviation-english/README.md

 # Aviation English

-FUTURE WORK: need help with parsing SQL
+FUTURE WORK: need help with parsing SQL and IDE auto-completion

 ## Why the name